neverRare/stick-docs/features.md

 -- this is not possible as 30 is not a subtype of 20
 ```

-So instead, a variable can have any types, it will still be statically typed.
+So instead, a variable can have any types, it will still be statically typed in flow-sensitive manner.
 This is inspired from rust's variable shadowing, but in stick, it will still be the same variable.

 ```stick
 let foo = 2